Autism and trauma:

 Autistic children are said to have rigid, inflexible thinking.
 The irony is that schools are the ones with rigid, inflexible rules.

 Being repeatedly triggered by the environment to the point of sensory overload / meltdowns is its own type of trauma.
-This results in adults misunderstanding the child's distress who often react by punishing them, sanctioning them, labelling them as being 'challenging' or gaslighting them (telling them that how they think, feel and act is wrong when in fact it is completely understandable that how they feel is totally valid).
+This results in staff misunderstanding the child's distress who often react by punishing them, sanctioning them, labelling them as being 'challenging' or gaslighting them (telling them that how they think, feel and act is wrong when in fact it is completely understandable that how they feel is totally valid).

 The trauma of being socially rejected

-Some psychological therapies re-traumatise Autistic people
+Some psychological therapies can re-traumatise Autistic people

-Behavioural therapies are rooted in behaviourism which all share the goal which is to change how a person thinks, feels, or behaves.
-The assumption is that the client has "faulty thinking" and "cognitive deficiencies / distortions" (mindblindness).
-This also assumes that the therapist delivering the therapy does not have faulty thinking, which assumed the way the therapist thinks, feels, and acts is 'right'.
-In the context of autism and working with Autistic clients, this is The Double Empathy Problem playing out in the therapy room.
-If the therapist is neurotypical, this can be a problem because they have no idea how it feels to experience the world as their client does.
-This leads to gaslighting and invalidation which worsens the client's difficulties and inevitably leads to poorer self-esteem / mental health difficulties.
-When an Autistic teen / adult enters a therapy where they're told how they think, feel, and act is wrong, it repeats a historical trauma for that person because yet again there's another person in their life telling them they need to change.
+Certain psychological therapies can inadvertently cause harm such as CBT (Cognitive Behavioural Therapy), MBT (Mentalisation Based Therapy), DBT (Dialectical Behavioural Therapy), or Exposure Therapy (desensitisation).
+Behavioural therapies (rooted in behaviourism) all share the goal of aiming to change how a person thinks, feels, and behaves.
+An underlying assumption is that the client has "faulty thinking" and "cognitive deficiencies or distortions" (or, 'mindblindness').
+This also assumes that the therapist does not have 'faulty thinking', therefore, the way the therapist thinks, feels, and acts is 'correct'.
+In the context of Autism and working with Autistic people, this can be The Double Empathy Problem playing out in the therapy room if the therapist is neurotypical, which can be a problem because the professional won't know how it feels to experience the world as as an Autistic person does.
+This power imbalance and difference in neurology leads to inadvertent gaslighting and invalidation, ultimately worsening the client's difficulties and will inevitably lead to poorer self-esteem / mental health difficulties.
+When an Autistic person enters therapy and are told how they think, feel, and act is wrong, it repeats a historical trauma for that person because yet again there's another person in their life telling them they need to change.
+This is why the therapist needs to adapt therapies when working with an Autistic person.

 What happens when Autistic people feel dismissed?